aguirre-jes/aguirre-jes/README.md

 Experienced technologist with a background in banking, finance, and energy, holding a Bachelor's degree in Software Development.
 Passionate about complex problem-solving and designing innovative solutions across cloud platforms.
 Proven ability to translate technical concepts and collaborate effectively across teams.

 Dedicated to building and growing collaborative tech communities, optimizing developer experience, and scaling platforms.
-Specialist in Java-based systems with a strong focus on scalability, performance, and maintainability.
-Actively engaged in the CNCF ecosystem, driving innovation through practical cloud-native solutions.
-Eager to learn and stay updated on the latest trends in solution architecture.
+As a CNCF Community Group Organizer for Cloud Native Panama, I actively contribute to this mission.
+My expertise lies in Java-based systems with a strong focus on scalability, performance, and maintainability.
+I'm deeply engaged in the CNCF ecosystem, driving innovation through practical cloud-native solutions.

 Key Skills: Cloud Computing, Microservices, Solution Design, Communication